greatericontop/weaponmaster/README.md

 ## Heart of Leviathan

 A piece of blue ice with 12% chance of dropping from an `Elder Guardian`.
 Used to craft `Hide of Leviathan`.

+## Nether Reactor Core

+A power core that stores the energy required for a staff.
+Used to craft `Netherite Staff`.

+Crafting Recipe:
+- 6 Netherite ingot
+- 2 Obsidian
+- 1 Wither Skeleton Skull

 ---